gulfiliz/gulfiliz.github.io/_posts/2025-09-09-martin-eden.md

 He was alone in a way that fame cannot touch.

 Martin Eden was published seven years before London's death.
-It was, in retrospect, a prophecy — a man writing his own ending and publishing it and hoping, perhaps, that writing it
+It was, in retrospect, a prophecy: a man writing his own ending and publishing it and hoping, perhaps, that writing it